NikitaChizhov/Checkout.TakeHomeChallenge/README.md

 on localhost:5432 with "postgres" user and password "123".
 This can be achieved via docker with

 `docker run -it --rm -e POSTGRES_PASSWORD=123 -p 5432:5432 postgres:14`

+This will allow to run and debug the application, but for it to fully work you also need to run BankSimulator.

 For the production deployment I would normally prefer Kubernetes.
 Additional considerations that will then be required: